CartoDB/documentation/app/content/carto3-workspace/account-settings/managing-registered-apps.md

 ![Account Settings delete apps](/img/cloud-native-workspace/account-settings/account_settings_delete_apps.png)

-If you delete an app, this app will also no longer be available from the *Applications* menu.
+If you delete an app, this app will also no longer be available from the *Applications* section.
 You can use this [guide](../../applications/accessing-applications) for a better understanding of the list of available apps.